BMW 2 Series Gran Tourer (2015-2021) Review

 You may prefer the more contemporary styling of the BMW X1 SUV, but it’s not a patch on the 2 Series Gran Tourer when it comes to accommodation.
 The fold-flat emergency rear seats are a real bonus, almost certainly proving invaluable at least for parents who tackle the school run and other family missions.

-It can be your secret ‘warm hatch’ too – a car that looks thoroughly conventional and decidedly MPV-like, but handles with far more verve than you would expect.
+It can be your secret ‘warm hatch’ too – a car that looks thoroughly conventional and decidedly MPV-like but handles with far more verve than you would expect.
 You’ll almost certainly enjoy it more from behind the wheel.
 And that’s no bad thing, right?

 Comfort and design: BMW 2 Series Gran Tourer interior

-BMW 2 Series Gran Tourer Review 2023: Interior
+BMW 2 Series Gran Tourer (2015-2021) Review: Interior

 A highlight of any BMW is the excellent infotainment system: a full-colour widescreen set-up located high on the dashboard and controlled by the trademark iDrive rotary dial in the centre console.

-In summer 2016, the infotainment system actually received an update, using the latest BMW iDrive interface.
+In summer 2016, the infotainment system received an update, using the latest BMW iDrive interface.
 This had a simpler navigation menu so even fewer clicks were needed to switch between functions.
 It came with enhanced Bluetooth, offered wi-fi internet streaming and the built-in memory received an upgrade so it was snappier and faster to use.

 Large families might also appreciate the fact this upgraded system came with an additional USB socket, to try and keep the kids’ devices charged.

-Getting into the third row of seats is awkward.
+Getting into the third row of seats can be awkward.
 The middle-row chairs fold down (via clever electronic one-touch buttons), but it’s still a bit of a thread to get back there – perhaps underlining why it’s best suited to children.
 Space is tight and the seats are not as comfortable as the other chairs, although large windows help keep claustrophobia at bay.
 Consider the third row one for emergencies rather than regular use.

 Detail touches include door bins big enough to take 1.5-litre water bottles, front-seat backrests with built-in channels so a folding table can be fitted, and lidded compartments beneath both front and second-row seats.